Iona and Peter Opie: Opie collections

 The Opies' collection of children's books and ephemera covers the 16th to the 20th centuries and is the richest library of children's literature.
 It was begun in 1944, amounting in the end to 20,000 pieces.
 During 1988, it was donated to the Bodleian Library at Oxford University, after a two-year public appeal raised the £500,000 cost.
 The collection is also available on microfiche.

 The Archive of Iona and Peter Opie (the Opie 'Working Papers') is also held at the Bodleian Library.
 It contains the bulk of the Opie papers and includes "responses of an estimated 10,000 children from schools all over Britain to a series of surveys undertaken by the Opies in the period c.1950–1980".
-The collection also sheds light on the Opie's working methods, for instance, the nature of the questionnaires that the Opie's sent to children (and once completed were sent back to them).
+The collection also sheds light on the Opie's working methods, for instance, the nature of the questionnaires that the Opies sent to children (and once completed were sent back to them).
 The cataloguing of this archive was completed in 2018.

 The Opie Collection of Children's Games and Songs is an archive of audiotapes donated to the British Library in 1998.
 It contains fieldwork recordings of children's play made by Iona Opie between 1969 and 1983, as research for The Singing Game about singing games.

 The Opie Papers held by the Folklore Society, London, contain adult and child contributions relating to children's customs and belief, as well as Opie research materials, personal papers and Folklore Society papers.
 They can be consulted by prior appointment.

 The Archive of Iona and Peter Opie, the Opie Collection of Children's Games and Songs and the Opie Papers held by the Folklore Society, are being catalogued, digitised and made freely available online as part of a collaboration between University of Sheffield, University College London, the Bodleian Libraries, the Folklore Society and the British Library.
 The collaboration is called Childhoods and Play: The Iona and Peter Opie Archive and is a British Academy Research Project.